The difference between annuals and perennial wildflowers

 Wildflowers are a haven for local wildlife!

 At the end of the first year, it's best to leave your perennial wildflower area undisturbed for as long as possible, ideally until early spring.
-By doing so, dead flowers, leaves, and stems will be left behind.
+Doing this ensures dead flowers, leaves, and stems will be left behind.
 This provides a diverse haven for local wildlife, and come spring, your wildflowers will explode with colour and attract butterflies, birds, and bees.
 This diverse garden environment will continue for many seasons after.

 Like annual wildflowers, perennials are also a great food source for bugs and bees.
-In comparison, the only real drawbacks perennials have are that they do not produce as great a display of colour in the first year and they don't flower for as long.
+In comparison, the only real drawbacks perennials have are that they do not produce as great a display of colour in the first year, but they will return for many years that follow.

 A mix of annual and perennial wildflowers benefits wildlife